gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 ## Do I have to upload my entire database into the Data Aggregator?

 There is no need to upload all of your database into the Data Aggregator.
 You can choose to upload only the most important fields for a selected set of records.
 The key element in the aggregator is the [catalogNumber field](/en/data-aggregator#minimal-mandatory-fields-of-the-data-aggregator), which has to be unique for all of your records.
 If a given **catalogNumber value does not yet exist** in your Data Aggregator Collection, then it is **created when importing** a dataset.
-If a given **catalogNumber value already exists** on the Data Aggregator Collection, then its attributes (other fields) are simply **updated** when importing a dataset.
+If a given **catalogNumber value already exists** in the Data Aggregator Collection, then its attributes (other fields) are simply **updated** when importing a dataset.

 To help you select your fields, **here is a table with the most important Darwin Core terms** and an example line.
 You can use it to organise your dataset for the upload into the Data Aggregator.